bundyfx/vamp/README.md

 ## In the works

- * VScode extension for resource snippits
+ * VScode extension for resource snippits.
- * The ability vampspec file to hold variables for configs + data encryption (Issue #3)
- * Integration with PSGallery / Chocolatey to download modules required prior to starting configuration (Issue #2)
+ * See Issues tab for other upcoming changes.

 ## Example